nautnatic/ans-safety-validation/README.md

 **Black-box** safety validation means that for this validation method, the interior of the ANS doesn't have to be known to validate its safety.

+# Simulation environment
+This project uses *Arena Rosnav* as a 2D simulation environment.
+Its setup and usage is described in the [simulation-environment](simulation-environment/README.md) subdirectory.

 # Abbreviations
 | Syntax      | Description |
 | ----------- | ----------- |